|Birthname||Crowley, Edward Alexander|

 |Astrology data||19°14' 22°48 Asc.
 08°00'|

 British mystic who authored "Equinox of the Gods" in a dozen volumes.
 He also was a writer of poetry and pornography.
-Crowley was a member of the Golden Dawn and the founder of O.T.O.
-(Order Templat Orientatis) A notably controversial figure, he was called the wickedest man in the world by some and one of the greatest mystics of our age by others.
+Crowley was a member of the Golden Dawn and the leader of the British branch of O.T.O.
+(Ordo Templi Orientis) A notably controversial figure, he was called the wickedest man in the world by some and one of the greatest mystics of our age by others.

 When he inherited 30,000 pounds, he traveled through many countries, where he gained a reputation for infamous exploits of black magic, hypnotism and lechery.
 Writing prolifically, though erratically, he seldom revised a manuscript.
 One of his most infamous works must be "Diary of a :Drug Fiend," in which he explores the subject of addiction to opiates, published 1922.
 Actually his first experience with drugs was the opiates he was given to relieve the discomfort of asthma attacks.
 Rebellious and eccentric all of his life, he wrote that "bourgeois values are like a piece of milling meat on soggy toast."